How to Export your Wordpress Website to a Static Site and Drastically Increase Page Speed

 Step 2: Configure Simply Static.

 After activating Simply Static, you’ll need to configure it to export your Wordpress site to a static site.
 Go to the Simply Static settings page, which can be found under “Tools” in the Wordpress dashboard.
-Here, you’ll see a number of settings that you can customize, such as the URL of your Wordpress site and the location where the static files will be exported.
+Here, you’ll see several settings that you can customise, such as the URL of your WordPress site and the location where the static files will be exported.

 Step 3: Generate the Static Site.

 Once you’ve configured Simply Static, you can generate your static site by clicking on the “Generate” button.
-This will begin the process of exporting your Wordpress site to static files.
+This will begin exporting your WordPress site to static files.
 Depending on the size of your site, this process could take several minutes.

 Step 4: Download the Static Site Files.